signalapp/Signal-Pods/SignalClient/README.md

 $ cd java
 $ make java_test
 ```

-Local Java testing is also supported with `gradlew test` if none of the `ANDROID_*` environment
-variables are set.

 When exposing new APIs to Java, you will need to run `rust/bridge/jni/bin/gen_java_decl.py` in
 addition to rebuilding.